Effect-TS/effect/docs/modules/Stream.ts.md

 ## fromIterable

-Creates a stream from an `Iterable` collection of values.
+Creates a new `Stream` from an iterable collection of values.

 **Signature**